daiasjose08/DevOpsLab/Lab03Testing/README.md

 ### Automate login using a generated code

-To automate this script, so it runs everytime, on every browser without interaction, we need to tweak the code entry to ensure it uses that which we generated.
+To automate this script, so it runs every time, on every browser without interaction, we need to tweak the code entry to ensure it uses that which we generated.

 1. Copy the code in the Playwright Inspector Window.